sr1jan/blog/posts/basic-introduction-to-bayesian-methodology.md

   - **Independent event:** Each event is not affected by any other events.

-    For example: Tossing of a coind, each toss of a coin is a perfect isolated thing.
+    For example: Tossing of a coin, each toss of a coin is a perfect isolated thing.
 What it did in the past will not affect the current toss.

   - **Dependent event:** They can be affected by previous events